 Is food included on our tour?

-Lunch is included on all our guided tours except the Split Apple Classic.
-It is one of the great reasons to go on a trip with Abel Tasman Kayaks.
-Summer lunches are a freshly baked roll filled with local produce, a sweet snack, fruit, fresh plunger coffee and local juice.
+Lunch is included in all our guided tours, except for the Split Apple Classic, making it one of the many reasons to join Abel Tasman Kayaks.
+Summer lunches are a freshly baked roll filled with local produce, a sweet snack and fruit.
+We also provide fresh plunger coffee, tea and local juice; however, drinks are not included on the Earth Sea Sky trip due to timing.
 In winter we offer hot seasonal soup, home made bread rolls, fresh plunger coffee and local juice.
 Vegetarian and dietary requirements can be catered for, please ask at time of booking.
 Two, Three & Five Day Classic’s & Source to Sea are fully catered.
 Two Day & Three Day Tiki Tour trips require some catering by you.
 Check out the trip description to see what meals are required.

 -